 The J.O.
 Heap Library, which is staffed by a full-time Librarian, and her assistant, contains collections of books, films, journals and digital resources to support the teaching and learning at Kingswood School.
 The Library is a quiet place where students and staff can read, learn and research while enjoying a welcoming and peaceful atmosphere.

 Through Firefly, all staff and students have access to the online Library catalogue and can search for any of our resources.
 They also have access to online resources, including university-level journal databases such as JSTOR.
 These can be particularly helpful for A-Level coursework or the Extended Project Qualification.
-The Library also has a variety of print journals, magazines and newspapers available, ranging from titles such as New Scientist and National Geographic to Rugby World.
+The Library also has a variety of print journals, magazines and newspapers available, ranging from titles such as The Economist and National Geographic to Rugby World.

 If you have any questions about the Library or would like to know more about how we are currently offering services, please contact the Librarian, Kirsty Sutherland, via our contact form.

-What's happening in the Library in March?
+What's been happening in the Library recently?

 Book of the Month